- 01743 210207

 Q. Is there a limit to how many hours I can work with Universal Credit?

-A. There’s no limit to the number of hours you can work a week if you get Universal Credit.
+A. There is no limit to the number of hours you can work a week if you get Universal Credit.
 Your payment will reduce gradually as you earn more.
-You won’t lose all your benefits at once if you’re on a low income.
+You will not lose all your benefits at once if you are on a low income.